Avril Lavigne Says Mark Zuckerberg Is Bullying Nickelback, New Album On The Way

 — Avril Lavigne (@AvrilLavigne) February 25, 2017

-BLACK & WHITE ???? #LyricHintAlert #music #motivated #tbt #nylonthailand pic.twitter.com/lWwBvzlDac
+BLACK & WHITE???? #LyricHintAlert #music #motivated #tbt #nylonthailand pic.twitter.com/lWwBvzlDac

 — Avril Lavigne (@AvrilLavigne) February 16, 2017

 In 2015, Avril Lavigne opened up about her battle with Lyme Disease, which caused her to be bedridden for five months.
 Since her professional debut in the music industry, the singer has sold over 40 million albums and more than 50 million singles worldwide.
-In fact, her hit single “Let Go” made the singer the youngest female soloist to reach Number 1 in the United Kingdom.
+In fact, her hit single “Let Go” made the singer the youngest female soloist to reach No. 1 in the United Kingdom.

 [Featured Image by Theo Wargo/Getty Images]